-- 4. From the "Network Authentication" drop-down list, select "Open." - 5.
-From the "Data Encryption" drop-down list, select "WEP." - 6.
+- 4. From the "Network Authentication" drop-down list, select "WPA-PSK." - 5.
+From the "Data Encryption" drop-down list, select "TKIP." - 6.
 Enter the pre-shared key in both the "Network key" and the "Confirm network key" text boxes. - 7.
 Click OK, then OK again. - 8.
 When attempting to connect to the wireless network, the login window appears, pre-populated with the pre-shared key.
 Press Connect to connect.

 Since the network is now secured, only users who know the pre-shared key will be able to connect.
+The WPA security protocol is similar to securing network access using a password.

-3.6c Setting Up a Wireless Windows Client (Vista)
+4.6c Setting Up a Wireless Windows Client (Vista)